MotoGP '07: Ilmor GP

 The game features Ilmor GP to ride but in real life Ilmor rider Jeremy McWilliams crashed before the first Round of the season in Qatar, resulting in him not being able to take part in the race.
 Andrew Pitt, the second Rider, raced alone.
 Ilmor GP does not appear in more races since Ilmor quit the championship after Qatar.

-However, Jeremy McWilliams and Andrew Pitt and the Ilmor GP bike are available to use as a playable driver and bike in the championship mode and race mode and in the quick races.
+However, Jeremy McWilliams and Andrew Pitt and the Ilmor GP bike are available to use as a playable rider and bike in the championship mode and race mode and in the quick races.

 In championship mode, the Ilmor GP team was removed to avoid running against them.

 In sports race, the player can use the Ilmor GP team to customize it and play with it in single races, but the team is not in the championship mode.

 In quick race, one AI rider will be replaced for Jeremy McWilliams or Andrew Pitt, thus creating a 19-bike field in the MotoGP mode.